Photo Credit: Department of Conservation

 Kakapo Physical Description

 This avian resembles a rather rotund parrot.
 The species also presents a moderate degree of sexual dimorphism.
 The larger males average about 4.4 lb (2 kg) in weight.
-Meanwhile, the smaller, and slightly less rotund, females only average about 3.3 lb (1.5 kg).
+Meanwhile, the smaller, and only slightly less rotund, females only average about 3.3 lb (1.5 kg).

 - Kingdom: Animalia